Khroxx/videoflix/README.md

 # Videoflix
 ## Description
 This is a backend for my Videoflix (Netflix clone) frontend consisting of:<br>
+User registration, activation, login, logout, password resetting. <br>
+PostgreSQL is used for Database and RQWorker for background tasks.
-User registration, activation, login, logout, password resetting. <br># After logging in you can watch any movie via VideoJS that has been uploaded and converted to HLS format <br>
+After logging in you can watch any movie via VideoJS that has been uploaded and converted to HLS format <br>
 Quick reminder: Emails sometimes take a few seconds